Growing Growers ICT

 What we ask of you:

-Work with an apprentice
+Host an apprentice

 One of the main ways that aspiring growers learn the ropes is simply getting down in the dirt and doing the work.
 Bringing an apprentice onto your farm may fit within a wide range of commitment and opportunity – your apprentice may be volunteer or paid, depending on your financial situation, and they may work anywhere from 4 hours a week to full time, depending on both of your capacity and availability.
 Apprentices’ work responsibilities can vary, too, whether you’d like help mostly at Saturday markets, thinning fruit trees, planting in the spring, or a little bit of everything.